kurema/Evolution3d/README.md

 Evolution3d.bin.mono.zip | MonoGame version.
 It looks a little glithy, but it would just run.

 This is a program for experiment.
-Parameter is in the source code, so maybe you should change some code and compile it by yourself.
+Parameters is in the source code, so maybe you should change some code and compile it by yourself.